Skip to main content

 Nextra is an opinionated static site generator built on top of Next.js.
 It is currently less featured than Docusaurus.

-VuePress has many similarities with Docusaurus - both focus heavily on content-centric website and provides tailored documentation features out of the box.
-However, VuePress is powered by Vue, while Docusaurus is powered by React.
-If you want a Vue-based solution, VuePress would be a decent choice.
+VitePress has many similarities with Docusaurus - both focus heavily on content-centric websites and provides tailored documentation features out of the box.
+However, VitePress is powered by Vue, while Docusaurus is powered by React.
+If you want a Vue-based solution, VitePress would be a decent choice.

 MkDocs